Wind energy and wind power

-This online calculator computes kinetic energy of wind and wind power
+Calculate the kinetic energy of wind and wind power based on given parameters.

 This page exists due to the efforts of the following people: